You hear it all the time — don’t forget to stretch!

 #3: Floor Figure Four Glute Stretch

-- Sit on the floor with your right leg in front of you and your left leg in back of you; both bent at 90 degrees.
+- Sit on the floor with your right leg in front of you and your left leg behind you; both bent at 90 degrees.

-- Keeping your back straight, lower yourself over your front, in this case right, bent knee, lowering your elbows as close to the ground in front of you as you can.
+- Keeping your back straight, lower yourself over your front knee, in this case, the right one, bending your elbows as close to the ground in front of you as possible.
 Don’t go too far so that you lose your posture and arch your back.
 Your back must be flat and straight at all times.

 - Try to lower down a bit further with each breath for a deeper stretch.